Valedicode/resume-agent/README.md

 - **Generic resume** as a PDF file
 - **Job Description** as a URL (or pasted text, depending on the interface)

-The agent:
+AIpply’s core agents:

+- **Supervisor Agent**:
+  - Orchestrates the full workflow
+  - Delegates analysis tasks and decides when to (re)generate drafts
+  - Ensures consistency between resume and cover letter
+- **Resume Analysis Agent**:
+  - Parses your existing resume from PDF
+  - Extracts your experience, skills, and achievements
+- **Job Description Analysis Agent**:
   - Scrapes and parses the job description
-- Parses your existing resume from PDF
+  - Identifies required skills, responsibilities, and keywords
+- **Writer Agent**:
-- Runs a **gap analysis** between JD requirements and your current resume
+  - Combines the analyses into a **gap analysis** between JD requirements and your current resume
   - Iteratively **rewrites and optimizes** bullets, summary, and skills
   - **Pauses for your review and feedback** (human-in-the-loop)
   - Incorporates your feedback into the next iteration
   - Outputs a **clean, professional, targeted PDF resume**
+  - Generates a **matching, targeted cover letter** aligned with the same requirements and style

 ---

 ## Example Workflow

 1. Upload your **base resume PDF**.
-2. Provide a **JD URL** (or paste the job description text).
+2. Provide a **Job Description URL** (or paste the job description text).
-3. The agent:
+3. The **Supervisor Agent** coordinates:
    - Scrapes/parses the JD
    - Parses your resume
-   - Runs gap analysis and generates a first tailored draft
+   - Runs gap analysis and, via the Writer Agent, generates a first tailored draft
 4. Review a **diff view** of proposed changes:
    - Original vs rewritten bullets and sections
    - Notes on which JD requirements are being satisfied
 5. Give feedback like:
    - “This looks too formal, make it punchier.”
-6. The agent regenerates the draft with your style preferences.
+6. The Writer Agent regenerates the draft with your style preferences.
-7. When satisfied, click **Approve**.
+7. When satisfied, click **Approve** to finalize your targeted resume.
+8. Optionally, trigger the **Cover Letter Agent** to create a tailored cover letter using the approved resume and JD.
-8. Download your **targeted PDF resume**.
+9. Download your **targeted PDF resume** (and cover letter, if generated).

 ## Getting Started